-Beautiful Flowers

-Dub McClish
+Beautiful Flowers Dub McClish

-Recently I saw some very beautiful flower arrangements.
-They were splendid autumn colors of browns, golds, oranges, and reds.
+I once saw some very beautiful autumn flower arrangements.
+They contained splendid colors of browns, golds, oranges, and reds.
 These particular arrangements were a bit unusual because they combined real flowers with artificial flowers.
 One had to look very carefully to detect the difference, and even then, there was the possibility of deception.
 Man can make flowers that not only look like real ones, but that also smell and even feel like real ones.